ClaudioLutz/JobSearchAI/Documentation.md

 8. User feedback mechanism to improve matching algorithm
 9. Mobile-responsive dashboard for use on smartphones and tablets
 10. Email notifications for new job matches
+11. Customizable motivation letter templates and styles
+12. Option to edit generated motivation letters directly in the browser
+13. Multiple language support for motivation letters
+14. Ability to save and manage multiple versions of motivation letters for the same job
+15. Integration with email clients to send applications directly from the system

 ## Troubleshooting